 ADR in Court Proceedings

 The rules regulating the Commercial List are set out in Order 63A of the RSC.
-The list is currently presided over by the Honourable Mr Justice Brian McGovern.
+The Commercial List is currently presided over by the Honourable Mr Justice Haughton.
 The aim of the Commercial List is to facilitate the efficient and speedy litigation and resolution of commercial disputes.
 Applications for entry to the Commercial List can be made in respect of “commercial proceedings” as defined in Order 63A, rule 1 RSC.
 The general threshold for entry to the Commercial List is that the proceedings must involve a claim not less than €1,000,000.
 An application for entry is made by motion on notice, grounded on an affidavit and accompanied by a certificate from a solicitor certifying that the proceedings are commercial proceedings within the meaning of Order 63A, Rule 1 RSC.
 Practice Direction HC50 sets out that certain undertakings must be given by the individual solicitor signing such a certificate.

 Order 63A, rule 5 RSC gives the court a wide discretion to give such directions and make such orders, including the fixing of time limits, for the conduct of proceedings entered in the Commercial List, as appears convenient for the determination of the proceedings in a manner which is just, expeditious and likely to minimise the costs of those proceedings.

 The Circuit Court Practice Direction CC08 applies to cases whether for breach of contract or recovery of monies where the quality of the building works is in issue.
-The practice direction requires that the following steps, where applicable, are to be taken before setting the matter down for trial:-
+The practice direction requires that the following steps, where applicable, are to be taken before setting the matter down for trial:

 Steps to be taken before setting down for trial, where applicable: